AnasBinAzim/WRODRAFT/README.md

 ---

-### 📖 Detailed Explanation
+## 📖 Detailed Explanation

-#### 1. 📸 Image Acquisition and Preprocessing
+### 1. 📸 Image Acquisition and Preprocessing

-- **Camera Input**:
-  - High-resolution images are captured at regular intervals to ensure up-to-date visual data.
+- **Camera Input**: High-resolution images are captured at regular intervals to ensure up-to-date visual data.
-- **HSV Conversion**:
-  - Conversion to HSV allows for more effective color thresholding.
-  - HSV separates image intensity (Value) from color information (Hue and Saturation), making it easier to detect specific colors under varying lighting conditions.
+- **HSV Conversion**: Conversion to HSV allows for more effective color thresholding.
+HSV separates image intensity (Value) from color information (Hue and Saturation), making it easier to detect specific colors under varying lighting conditions.

-#### 2. 🎨 Color Segmentation
+### 2. 🎨 Color Segmentation
 - **HSV Thresholding**:
-  - Specific HSV ranges for blue and orange are defined based on calibration.
-  - **Blue Line Detection**:
-    - Pixels within the blue HSV range are extracted.
+  - **Blue Line Detection**: Pixels within the blue HSV range are extracted.
-  - **Orange Line Detection**:
-    - Pixels within the orange HSV range are extracted.
+  - **Orange Line Detection**: Pixels within the orange HSV range are extracted.
-- **Orientation Check**:
-  - By analyzing the sequence of color segments (blue vs. orange), the robot determines its starting orientation.
-  - This prevents incorrect lap counting due to starting in the wrong direction.
+- **Orientation Check**: By analyzing the sequence of color segments (blue vs. orange), the robot determines its starting orientation.
+This prevents incorrect lap counting due to starting in the wrong direction.

-#### 3. 📏 Line Detection with Hough Transform
+### 3. 📏 Line Detection with Hough Transform

-- **Edge Detection**:
-  - Preprocessing steps like Gaussian blur and Canny edge detection are applied to enhance line features.
+- **Edge Detection**: Preprocessing steps like Gaussian blur and Canny edge detection are applied to enhance line features.
-- **Hough Line Transform**:
-  - Detects straight lines by transforming points in image space to a parameter space.
-  - Lines are identified based on the accumulation of intersecting points in the parameter space.
+- **Hough Line Transform**: Detects straight lines by transforming points in image space to a parameter space.
+Lines are identified based on the accumulation of intersecting points in the parameter space.
-- **Lap Counting Logic**:
-  - Each detected line crossing increments a counter.
-  - The robot recognizes lap completion after counting **12** line crossings, accounting for both blue and orange lines over three laps.
+- **Lap Counting Logic**: Each detected line crossing increments a counter.
+The robot recognizes lap completion after counting **12** line crossings, accounting for both blue and orange lines over three laps.

 <div align="center">
   <!-- Placeholder for Hough Line Transform Image -->